Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Methodology

 \subsubsection{\textbf{Inter-procedural Analysis}}

-In the compilation pipeline, inter-procedural program analysis is usually performed on SSA$_S$ IR, and function inlining is a typical technique of inter-procedural analysis for optimizing code performance.
-However, in our scenario, the SSA$_M$ IR situation is different.
-Since SSA$_M$ IR lacks the explicit function call structure as well as the argument list in the source code, we can only observe the \textit{call} statement to determine that a function call has occurred.
-Therefore, when performing inter-procedural analysis on SSA$_M$ IR, we first need to construct a clear context of the function call.
+{The objective of our inter-procedural analysis is to establish the variable connection between the caller and the callee, thereby constructing a complete inter-procedural def-use chain.
+In the SSA$_S$ IR, the argument passing in function calls is explicit.
+However, this information is completely stripped in the SSA$_M$ IR, where we can only infer that a function call has occurred from a call instruction.
+We do not know which variables are passed as arguments to the callee or which of these arguments are actually used within the callee.
+Therefore, the primary task when performing inter-procedural analysis on the SSA$_M$ IR is to first recover the function call context, specifically the argument passing information at the call site.}

 We can calculate the address of the target function by using the offset to determine the callee function.
 For the arguments, the ABI specifies how arguments should be passed in function calls.
-Therefore, we can recover the maximum possible argument list according to the ABI specification, and combine it with the actual parameter list of the callee function determined through the Def-Use chain analysis in the previous section, so as to accurately identify the actual arguments passed during the function call.
-As shown in Figure \ref{fig:overview.BytePA}, we determine the actual argument list of the function, recover the actual window of the function call, and relay the Def-Use analysis of the arguments between the functions.
+Therefore, we can recover the maximum possible argument list according to the {calling convention}, and combine it with the actual parameter list of the callee function determined through the Def-Use chain analysis in the previous section, {thereby allowing us to link the caller's arguments to the callee's parameters, and then merge the intra-procedural Def-Use chains to obtain the Variable Propagation Graph.} As shown in Figure \ref{fig:overview.BytePA}, we determine the actual argument list of the function, recover the actual window of the function call, and relay the Def-Use analysis of the arguments between the functions.

 According to the target function, we categorize function calls into two types: internal call and external call.
 An internal call is a call to a function within the same ELF file, which allows access to the function body of the target function for inter-procedural analysis.
-External call refers to calling functions outside the ELF file, such as library functions, which are not in the same ELF file, and therefore their function bodies are not available.
+External call refers to calling functions outside the ELF file, such as library functions, which are not in the same ELF file, and therefore, their function bodies are not available.